Interswitch, Nairametrics win EY 2023 Entrepreneur Awards

 In his remark at the Awards, Minister of Industry, Trade and Investment, Otunba Richard Adeniyi Adebayo commended the six finalists for their outstanding performance in contributing to the growth and development of the country.

-“In 2000, EY went global and started the EY World Entrepreneur Of The Year Award (WEOY).
-Held annually in Monaco, the WEOY country winners compete for the World Entrepreneur Of The Year title.”
+“In 2000, EY went global and started the EY World Entrepreneur of the Year Award (WEOY).
+Held annually in Monaco, the WEOY country winners compete for the World Entrepreneur of ihe Year title.”

 Disclaimer